MicroEJ/docs/SDK6UserGuide/runOnSimulator.rst

 The SDK allows to run an Application with the Simulator in debug mode thanks to the Gradle task ``debugOnSimulator``::

-   gradle debugOnSimulator
+   gradle debugOnSimulator --no-daemon

 This task activates the debug mode on the port ``12000`` by default.
 The port can be changed by using the System Property ``debug.port``::

-   gradle debugOnSimulator -Ddebug.port=8000
+   gradle debugOnSimulator -Ddebug.port=8000 --no-daemon

 Once started, the Simulator waits for the connection of a debugger.